salo18/qt_swim_final/README.md

 fix:
-MongoServerSelectionError: connection <monitor> to X closed

 - instead of GSP, send last 4 samples to api endpoint and get the values from there to the homepage?

 - deploy v1